Welepy-dev/VSCode-Norminette-Linter/vscode-norminette-linter/README.md

-# vscode-norminete-linter README
+# vscode-norminette-linter README

-This is the README for your extension "vscode-norminete-linter".
+This is the README for your extension "vscode-norminette-linter".
 After writing up a brief description, we recommend including the following sections.

 ## Features